Creating a Bot using Opsdroid and Rasa

 await message.respond(random.choice(response_options))

 However, in order to get the intent from our config into the decorator, we need to apply the decorator we will actually be matching in our constructor.
-Therefore we need to overload the constructor while keeping the original functionality for opsdroid to handle it, thus the line beginning with super().
-We can then get the intent and apply the match_rasanlu decorator.
+Therefore we need to overload the constructor while keeping the original functionality for opsdroid to handle it, thus the line beginning with super()

 Now we can create as many skills based off this one script as we like.
 Enter your opsdroid config and for each instance of this skill, add the following section in the skills section.